 So you've made the decision to try Habyts - well done you're almost there!

 However, you now need to get the kids on board (which can be a struggle in itself).
-But, you've come this far, and you've recognised a change is needed.
+But, you've come this far, and you've recognized a change is needed.

 Habyts works best if your kids 'buy-in' to what you want to achieve.
 It's about what you can achieve together and what your end goal is.